 - Theme tags describe topics or specific subjects, such as coming of age or baking the perfect cookie.

-- Personal tags are for your personal notes.
+- Personal tags are for your private notes.
 Words you enter in this field are not visible to other library users, but you can still use them to filter your shelves.
 For example, you may want to use this to tag books read in summer 2018.

 - You can type single words or phrases.
 Use commas to separate multiple tags.

 - Click Done when you’re done entering your tags.
+The popup will close automatically.